-Look no further than what’s happening to Cedar Park Assembly of God.
-The state of Washington has passed a law that forces churches like Cedar Park to pay for abortions through their health insurance plans.
+But long before the pandemic, Cedar Park Assembly of God faced a harrowing threat to its religious freedom.
+The state of Washington enacted a law that forces churches like Cedar Park to pay for abortions—including surgical abortions—through their health insurance plans.

-Let’s take a look at Cedar Park, its pastor, and how they are standing up to this unconstitutional state law.
+Let’s take a look at Cedar Park, its pastor, and how the church is standing up to this unconstitutional state law.

-Jay is the senior pastor at Cedar Park, a church that continually lives out its pro-life views in a variety of tangible ways.
-Cedar Park’s pro-life ministries include partnering with a local pregnancy center and foster care providers, hosting an annual camp for children in foster care, and hosting an annual prayer service to pray for couples struggling with infertility.
-Jay’s predecessor even co-founded an adoption provider for frozen embryos remaining after in vitro fertilization.
+Jay is the senior pastor at Cedar Park in Kirkland, Washington.
+Cedar Park is a church that continually lives out its pro-life views in a variety of tangible ways.
+The church’s pro-life ministries include partnering with a local pregnancy center and foster care providers, organizing an annual camp for children in foster care, and hosting an annual prayer service to pray for couples struggling with infertility.
+Jay’s predecessor even co-founded an adoption ministry for frozen embryos remaining after in vitro fertilization.

 So, when they found out that Washington had passed a law that would require their church to pay for abortions, it felt like a slap in the face.
 And they knew they had to do something about it.

 When we hear people invoking the “separation of church and state,” it often means they want to shut believers out of the public square.
-But that isn’t what the “separation of church and state” is supposed to mean—far from it.
+But that concept is unconstitutional.

-When the Founders drafted the First Amendment, they were more concerned with protecting believers from the government and not the other way around.
+When the Founders drafted the First Amendment, they were more concerned with protecting believers from the government—not the other way around.

-The state of Washington is violating this separation by trying to impose its pro-abortion views onto churches like Cedar Park by requiring them to pay for abortions.
+The state of Washington is violating the First Amendment right to religious freedom by trying to impose its pro-abortion views onto churches like Cedar Park, requiring them to pay for abortions.
 This is a violation of churches’ religious freedom.
-Unfortunately, Washington isn’t the only state with such a requirement.
+Unfortunately, Washington isn’t the only state with this kind of abortion law.
 That’s why Cedar Park challenged this law in federal court.